ephes/django_async/article.md

 ### Sync Requests
 Now we have to fetch those urls.
-The first thing that comes to mind is to just use sync requests.
+The first thing that comes to mind is to just use normal requests.

 ```python
 s = time.perf_counter()